 8 Tips for Making Difficult Conversations Easier

 Difficult conversations are never fun, and they can be challenging when they involve an employee who must improve their productivity, behavior, or both.
-Whether you are delivering the conversation or you are on the receiving end of it, the whole thing is a bummer.
+Whether you are delivering the conversation or you are on the receiving end of it, the entire process can be a challenge.
 Anxiety, discomfort, and all that fun stuff can really take over if you're not careful, so you have to make a concerted effort to be professional and respectful so that people don't walk away saying, "Oh, I hope I never see you again."

 Empathy and Assertiveness Are Essential